-- (a) An employee, other than an Eligible Casual Employee, who is the primary care giver, and who has completed 12 months' continuous service in the WA Public Sector, will be entitled from the anticipated birth date, or for the purposes of adoption from the date of placement of the child, or from a later date nominated by the primary care giver, to paid Parental Leave of 14 weeks, which will form part of the 52 week entitlement provided in subclause 47.2(a). - (b) A pregnant employee can commence the period of paid Parental Leave any time from six weeks before the expected date of birth. - (c) An employee may take the paid Parental Leave specified by subclause 47.19(a) at half pay for a period equal to twice the period to which the employee would otherwise be entitled. - (d) An employee who takes paid Parental Leave on half pay does not accrue Agreement or other entitlements beyond those that would have accrued had they taken the leave at Full Pay. - (e) For the purposes of this subclause "Continuous service" means service under an unbroken contract of employment or contiguous contacts of employment and includes any period of: - (i) leave taken in accordance with this clause; - (ii) part time employment worked in accordance with this Agreement; and - (iii) leave or absence authorised by the Employer. - (f) Only one continuous period of paid Parental Leave is available for each birth or adoption, unless the employee meets the requirements of paragraph 47.3(j). - (g) Contract employees paid Parental Leave cannot continue beyond the expiry date of their contract. - (h) (i) Paid Parental Leave will be paid at the Base Rate of Pay and subject to subclause 47.19(h)(ii) and (iii) will not include the payment of allowances or penalty payment. - (ii) An employee in receipt of a Higher Duties Allowance for a continuous period of 12 months or more immediately prior to commencing paid Parental Leave, is to continue to receive the Higher Duties Allowance for the first four weeks of paid Parental Leave. - (iii) An employee who is entitled to be paid Higher Duties Allowance in accordance with subclause 47.19(h)(ii) and elects to take paid Parental Leave at half pay will be paid the Higher Duties Allowance at the full rate for the first four weeks only.
+- (a) An employee, other than an Eligible Casual Employee, who is the primary care giver, and who has completed 12 months' continuous service in the WA Public Sector, will be entitled from the anticipated birth date, or for the purposes of adoption from the date of placement of the child, or from a later date nominated by the primary care giver, to paid Parental Leave of 14 weeks, which will form part of the 52 week entitlement provided in subclause 49.2(a). - (b) A pregnant employee can commence the period of paid Parental Leave any time from six weeks before the expected date of birth. - (c) An employee may take the paid Parental Leave specified by subclause 49.19(a) at half pay for a period equal to twice the period to which the employee would otherwise be entitled. - (d) An employee who takes paid Parental Leave on half pay does not accrue Agreement or other entitlements beyond those that would have accrued had they taken the leave at Full Pay. - (e) For the purposes of this subclause "Continuous service" means service under an unbroken contract of employment or contiguous contacts of employment and includes any period of: - (i) leave taken in accordance with this clause; - (ii) part time employment worked in accordance with this Agreement; and - (iii) leave or absence authorised by the Employer. - (f) Only one continuous period of paid Parental Leave is available for each birth or adoption, unless the employee meets the requirements of paragraph 49.3(j). - (g) Contract employees paid Parental Leave cannot continue beyond the expiry date of their contract.